 Emergency advice

+Extreme storms, floods, fires or high heat can damage the electricity network and affect power supplies.
 In case of emergency, planning for a power outage is essential.
-Extreme storms, floods, fires or high heat can damage the electricity network and affect power supplies.

 It’s in these situations that we appreciate how essential power supplies are.
 Because a loss of power can affect your community’s internet connections, mobile phone towers, water supplies, traffic signals, and EFTPOS payments.
 In your home or building, it will affect how you live and work, particularly heating, cooling, refrigeration, cooking, lighting and elevators.